Home Products Sales Support View Cart My Account Contact Us

 Compass Installation

 The performance of a compass will greatly depend on its installation location.
-A compass relies on the earth’s magnetic field to provide heading.
-Any distortions of this magnetic field by other sources should be compensated for in order to determine an accurate heading.
-Sources of magnetic fields in your automobile include permanent magnets, motors, electric currents—either dc or ac, and magnetic metals
+A compass relies on the earth's magnetic field to provide heading.
+Any distortions of earth's magnetic field by other sources such as a car massive iron components should be compensated for in order to determine an accurate heading.
+Sources of magnetic fields in any automobile include permanent magnets mostly in its audio speakers, motors, electric currents flowing in its wiring-either dc or ac, and ferro-magnetic metals such as steel or iron.
+The influence of these sources of interference on an electronic compass accuracy can be greatly reduced by placing the compass far away from them.

 Compass Tilt Errors